OMNIALowCode/omnia-cli/README.md

 ## Contributing and Feedback
-Everyone is free to contribute their developed scripts to the repository.
+Everyone is free to contribute to the repository.
 It’s really appreciated.

 Any bugs detected can be reported in the Issues section of this repository.